Sittravell/Schedularr/README.md

 ## Troubleshooting

-### Script fails with "Token expired"

-- The script automatically refreshes Trakt tokens
-- If it persists, regenerate your refresh token from Trakt

 ### Movies/shows not being added

 - Check that lists are public or you have access
-- Verify TMDB IDs are available in Trakt data
+- Verify TMDB IDs are available in MDBList data
 - Ensure Radarr/Sonarr are accessible from the script's host

 ### Cron not running